-Organisations change when patterns of participation change.
-Participation changes when identities shift.
+Organisations transform when patterns of participation change, and participation changes when identities shift.
 This reframes the problem of professional development.
-So, the question is not:
+So, the question shifts from:

 “What content should we deliver?”